 - Check smoke detectors every month.
 If there is no smoke detector in your residence, ask your landlord to install one.

 - Get to know your area,.
 Know where to walk and where streets and alleys lead.

 - Never leave your keys outside your home under a doormat or in a place accessible to a stranger.

 - If you lose your keys, work with your landlord to replace your locks immediately.

 - Never leave notes on your door or messages on your answering machine indicating that you are away.

-A picture is worth thousand dollars, if that's how much you put down for your deposit.
-Your landlord isn't going to be able to prove a bogus story if you've got actual before-and-after pictures of your apartment.
+A picture is worth a thousand dollars, if that’s how much you put down for your deposit.
+Your landlord isn’t going to be able to prove a bogus story if you’ve got actual before-and-after pictures of your apartment.
 Take photos of everything when you move in and move out.
 You can do this without telling your landlord about it.
-But if your landlord knows you've taken pictures, he or she may be less likely to try to pull a fast one on you when you move out.
-And if your landlord does falsely claim that you damaged the apartment, you can use the photos as powerful evidence in small claims court.
+Or, if your landlord knows you’ve taken pictures, he or she may be less likely to try to pull a fast one on you when you move out.
+If your landlord does falsely claim that you damaged the apartment, you can use the photos as powerful evidence in small claims court.
 Be sure to try to date the pictures.
-Get them developed right away with a date stamp if possible.
 Also take photos of everything: rugs, doors, walls, the shower, the refrigerator.
-It's hard to predict in advance what you'll be bickering about in the end.
+It’s hard to predict in advance what you’ll be bickering about in the end.